GoldenOwlAsia/webdev-intern-assignment-2/README-MOBILE.md

 ![Screenshot](./screenshots/screenshot.png)

 # Requirements
-The UI must follow the Template example from the test
+**You must follow the 'Template example' above; otherwise, you may be disqualified.**

 Use service from api provider https://www.weatherapi.com  (free version)